Queen Elizabeth's Platinum Jubilee comes at a challenging time for Britain's monarchy

 New scandals and drama hit the royal family in recent years

 But recent years have been bumpy, as new turmoil and scandals have enveloped the royal family.
-The queen's second-oldest grandson, Prince Harry, and his wife Meghan, the Duchess of Sussex, left the family and moved to California.
+The queen's second-oldest grandson in line to the throne, Prince Harry, and his wife Meghan, the Duchess of Sussex, left the family and moved to California.
 Later, they accused an unnamed royal of racism, after he or she allegedly asked how dark the color of their son Archie's skin might be.
 Meghan is biracial.

 Harry's brother, Prince William, denied the family was racist, while Buckingham Palace said the royals took the allegations seriously.